[?] Subscribe To This Site

 In 1822, Florida became an organized territory and settlers poured in along with runaway slaves who were harbored by Seminoles.
 Inevitably, there were clashes between Seminoles and whites.

-The Harney Point Massacre became part of Cape Coral History during one of the Seminole Wars, where Seminoles fought against new settlers and the military, to try to keep their land.
+The Harney Point Massacre became part of Cape Coral History during one of the Seminole Wars, where Seminoles fought with new settlers and the military, to try to keep their land.
 The Seminoles lost and were moved to reservations.

 Later on, the land was patented to Florida, when Florida became a state in 1845.
 The state sold much of its land to railroad companies which in turn sold the land to various companies, such as the Matlacha Cattle Company, and to individuals.